When you realize you want a divorce, you have a lot of important choices to make.

 Your wife may get upset.
 She may get angry.
 Don’t interfere with her ability to feel her feelings.

 Mindfully telling your wife that you’d like a divorce can be extremely helpful in the days and months to follow.
-By laying the groundwork for an amicable separation, you may be able to avoid the stress and expense of a contested divorce.
+By laying the groundwork for an amicable separation, you may be able to avoid the stress and, importantly, the expense of a contested divorce.